 The Rural Working Group

-The Mission and Discipleship Council is responsible for supporting and resourcing rural congregations and does so through the Church of Scotland Rural Working Group.
+The Mission and Discipleship Council supports and resources rural congregations through the Church of Scotland Rural Working Group.
 The work of the group is carried out by Council members and co-opted individuals who have insights and interest in the rural context.
 The remit of the group is:

 - To identify and raise the profile of the needs of rural congregations and presbyteries